arthur-jacquin/edit/tutor.def.md

 If enabled, autocompletion is a special action on selections, as it can be done in both normal and insert mode.
 This is what explains the need for a modifier.
 If the end of a selection does not follow the start of a word, the completion is aborted.
-Else the word is completed by the characters common to all words that start identically and are strictly longer.
+Else the word is completed with the characters common to all words that start identically and are strictly longer.